mukherjee-d/tag-recommendation-with-fasttext-in-python/04-building.md

 # Testing
-With our test set ready, we move on to the testing phase.
+With our training set ready, we move on to building the model and test.

 ## Building the model
 ```